kitschpatrol/yanki-obsidian/README.md

 - **Vault Migration**\
   If you're moving your Yanki flashcard notes from one vault to another, you will want to set this value _before_ the first sync in the new vault to match the namespace string from your _previous_ vault.
 It's critical that the format matches the entire string exactly, e.g. `Yanki Obsidian - Vault ID d81ea38dabfc7854`, not just `d81ea38dabfc7854` (Where `d81ea38dabfc7854` is your unique Obsidian vault ID).

-  Alternately, you can do a find / replace inside Anki to change the `YankiNamespace` field from your old vault ID to the one shown in the Yanki Obsidian advanced settings section in your new vault.
+  Alternately, you can do a find / replace inside Anki to change the `YankiNamespace` field from your old vault ID to the one shown in the Yanki plugin's advanced settings section in your new vault.

 - **Vault Synchronization**\
   I don't use the first-party [Obsidian Sync](https://obsidian.md/sync) service, so your mileage may vary.
 If it works how I would expect it to, then the Yanki plugin's settings file should be synchronized across locations, and in that case even if each synced Obsidian instance has a different local vault ID, it should still pick up and use the "first" vault's namespace ID in both locations via the shared settings file.

-  If you're using a custom / third-party syncing approach, then it's up to you to understand what's going on and to ensure that the namespace field in the Yanki Obsidian settings exactly matches between each instance of Obsidian you're trying to sync, and also exactly matches the value in the `YankiNamespace` field of your existing Yanki-synced Anki notes.
+  If you're using a custom / third-party syncing approach, then it's up to you to understand what's going on and to ensure that the namespace field in the Yanki plugin's settings exactly matches between each instance of Obsidian you're trying to sync, and also exactly matches the value in the `YankiNamespace` field of your existing Yanki-synced Anki notes.

 If you're not sure, feel free to [open an issue on GitHub](https://github.com/kitschpatrol/yanki-obsidian/issues) describing what you're trying to do and I will be happy to help you.
 Regardless, please make backups of both your Obsidian Markdown files and your Anki notes database before attempting changes to the namespace value.